CS480UIC/dbs-resource_management/documentation/Normalization.md

             _"A table is in Boyce-Codd normal form if, whenever column A depends on column B, then B is unique.
 Columns A and B may be simple or composite."_

 Our tables complies with Boyce-Codd Normal Form as we have all columns depending on the primary key of the tables alone.

+With this, we show that our tables are normalized to the accpeted level